fredo838/tensorflow_serving_lite/README.md

 ## TL;DR

 If you serve your Tensorflow model as a Tensorflow Lite model you can drastically reduce cold start time when hosting in a Serverless environment.
+This repository proves by how much.

 ## Rationale